cms-opendata-workshop/workshop2023-lesson-ttbarljetsanalysis/_episodes/01-introduction.md

 we measured the probability that a top-quark and an anti-top quark pair are produced when protons are collided at a center-of-mass energy of 13 TeV.

-A set of summary slides are provided HEREEEEEEEEEEEEEEEEEEEEEEEEE and you should make sure you go through them in full.
+A set of summary slides are provided LINK_TO_BE_ADDED and you should make sure you go through them in full.

 ![](../assets/img/ttbar_diagram.png){:width="50%"}.

-In this simplified analysis we will be working towards a measurement of the [top and anti-top quark production cross section](https://link.springer.com/content/pdf/10.1007/JHEP09(2017)051.pdf) $$ \sigma_{t\bar{t}} $$.
+To go into a bit more detail (this will make sense if you go through the aforementioned slides)< in this simplified analysis we will be working towards a measurement of the [top and anti-top quark production cross section](https://link.springer.com/content/pdf/10.1007/JHEP09(2017)051.pdf) $$ \sigma_{t\bar{t}} $$.
 The data are produced in proton-proton collisions at $$\sqrt{s}$$ = 13 TeV at the beginning of Run 2 of the LHC.
 We will be examining the lepton+jets final state
 $$
 t\bar{t} \rightarrow (bW^{+})(\bar{b}W_{-}) \rightarrow bq\bar{q} bl^{-}\bar{\nu_{l}}